misterxretsim/testing/README.md

 # CHAT-APP

-With the **Chat-app**, you can use your mail as a modern messenger to communicate with your friends or colleagues.
+With the **Chat-app**, you can use your email as a modern messenger to communicate with your friends or colleagues.

-The app has been developed to showcase relevant skills.
+<u>The app has been developed to showcase relevant skills.</u>

 Therefore, below I describe the technologies or just interesting nuances that I used in the development, as well as for what.
 Also below I will tell you how you can run it and what you need for this.

 ---